-A car accident involving an inanimate object can cause as much property damage and serious bodily injury as a car wreck caused by a drunk driver.
+A car accident in North Carolina involving an inanimate object can cause as much property damage and serious bodily injury as a car wreck caused by a drunk driver.
 Crashing into a tree, a lamp post or a guard rail may raise questions, but that does not mean that you cannot file claims with your insurance company or with a court to recover your losses.
-If you have been involved in a car accident with an inanimate object, whether your vehicle hit the object or the object struck your car, contact the experienced attorneys at Auger & Auger.
+If you have been involved in a car accident with an inanimate object, whether your vehicle hit the object or the object struck your car, contact the experienced car accident attorneys at Auger & Auger Accident and Injury Lawyers.
 The legal team at our North Carolina law firm has over 40 years of combined experience in helping clients pursue compensation and other benefits for which they are eligible.

 Our esteemed lawyers, Herbert W. Auger and Arlene P. Auger, understand the dilemma drivers find themselves in after their vehicles are damaged or totaled.
 Auger & Auger provides legal advice and legal representation to clients who have to deal with insurance companies and questions over who is actually responsible for the accident.

 Insurance companies treat single-car collisions just as they do wrecks involving two or more vehicles.
 If you have collision coverage, your auto insurer will investigate the incident prior to taking care of damages to your car.
 Inanimate objects that have been known to cause accidents or damage autos include: